curateteaching/digitalpedagogy/keywords/remix.md

 * Creators and Affiliations: Karen Keifer-Boyd, Penn State University

 At its most basic level, Karen Keifer-Boyd's final class project for her graduate course in Art Education provides a varied set of student remixes.
 On the whole, however, the course is far more ambitious, situating remix in a larger series of interactions.
 The course itself is one node on a larger network of individuals teaching FemTechNet's Distributed Open Collaborative Course, which is designed to forward "a feminist approach for 21st century learning and teaching in the age of social media connectivity" (a more detailed description of the FTN DOCC can be found in their [*Roadshow Blog Series*](http://femtechnet.org/2015/05/ftn-roadshow-blog-series-course/).
 The Exquisite Engendering Remix students spent a semester in conversation with students at the University of Helsinki, a collaboration which clearly contributed to the spirit of openness and dialogue about their remixes.
 The participatory nature of their work is evident in the final exhibition, which encourages the audience to comment on the videos; in fact, the website offers a series of prompts to focus those comments toward the exhibition's theme of gender.
 The [detailed assignment](http://cyberhouse.arted.psu.edu/visualculture/projects/Remix_Assignment.pdf) for the remix also offers a wealth of resources to inform students' understanding of approaches and digital tools.

-REBECCA: This example hits multiple keywords in the collection, including network, gender, etc.

 ### Code of Best Practices in Fair Use for Online Video
 ![screenshot](images/remix-middleton-codebestpractices.png)